amcossu/projetwebs3-amcossu/README.md

 ```
     ng serve --open
 ```
-- You'll have your default browser that you'll open the application.
+- You'll have your default browser that will open the application.

 ## Built With